ANQIFENG/multi-TI-image-calc-pipeline/README.md

 Alternatively, you can download the Singularity image directly from this [[link](https://mega.nz/file/QzcXmIjK#oJvzHiriYlNroSfR6cp5pWFShmFEoeaPU1l8apmZGp4)].

-## Usage
+### Usage
 You can run the processing pipeline using the following commands.
-Replace the placeholder paths with the actual paths to your input files and specify the output directory.
+Replace the placeholder paths with the actual paths to your input files and output directory.
 All input data files are expected to be in NIfTI format (`.nii` or `.nii.gz`).

 Command: